haacked/haacked.com/_posts/archived/2008-03-13-url-routing-debugger.aspx.markdown

 named "routedebugger" to the NuGet feed, which will make it much easier to install.*

+*UPDATE 2: In newer versions of the NuGet package you don't need to add code to `global.asax` as described below.
+An appSetting `<add key="RouteDebugger:Enabled" value="true" />` in `web.config` suffices.*

 In [Scott Hanselman’s](http://www.hanselman.com/blog/ "Scott Hanselman") wonderful [talk at Mix](http://sessions.visitmix.com/?selectedSearch=T22 "Developing ASP.NET MVC Applications Screencast"),